geo-tp/053-Database-Frontend/README.md

 ## Installation

-No dependancies, just open `index.html`, this frontend is "No scripts ready", There's not a single line of JS.
+No dependancies, just open `index.html`, this frontend is "No scripts ready", it can work without javascript enabled.

 ## Live Demo